Imperial woodpecker: Description and ecology

-Decline and probable extinction
+Decline and possible extinction

 The imperial woodpecker is officially listed as "critically endangered (possibly extinct)" by the IUCN and BirdLife International.
 It was not historically a rare species within a suitable habitat, but the total population probably never numbered more than 8,000 individuals (Lammertink et al. 1996).
 Any remaining population is assumed to be tiny (numbering fewer than 50 mature individuals) based on the lack of confirmed records since 1956; analyses of remaining habitats indicate that no tracts remain which are large enough to support the species.
 The last confirmed record was from Durango in 1956 and the species is very likely now extinct.
 If they have gone extinct, it would have been due to habitat destruction and fragmentation combined with hunting.
 These factors are the reason why the species has not been seen in over 60 years, although there have been local reports of sightings.
 Researchers believe that their decline was also accelerated by active eradication campaigns conducted by logging interests and by over-hunting — for use in folk medicine and because nestlings were considered a delicacy by the Tarahumara.
 It has been hunted for sport, food and for medicinal purposes over a long period of time and feathers and bills were reportedly used in rituals by the Tepheuana and Huichol tribes in the south of Durango.
 Additionally, imperial woodpeckers are stunning birds and, as the species became increasingly rare, many were apparently shot by people who had never encountered such a bird and wanted to get a closer look.

-The habitat in which the imperial woodpecker was located was predominantly in coniferous forests (terrain levels at 2,700-2,900 m. elevation).
-The area in which they lived was abundant with large dead trees which could be linked to their extinction.
+The habitat in which the imperial woodpecker was located is predominantly montane pine-oak forests.
+The area in which they lived was abundant with large dead trees, the removal of which could be linked to their extinction.
 The area had been cleared and logged multiple times by 2010.
 Increasing effort in conservation biology is being devoted to the analysis of the extinction risk as well as the search for the rare, long unseen, species.
 There are a handful of more recent, unconfirmed sightings, the most recent of which closely followed the 2005 publication of the purported rediscovery of the ivory-billed woodpecker.
 Lammertink et al. (1996), after extensively reviewing post-1956 reports, conclude that the species did indeed survive into the 1990s in the central part of its range, but also consider its continued survival very unlikely.
 According to them, the population was always restricted in historic times, although the species was indeed present in maximum density before a catastrophic decline during the 1950s.
 The lack of good records from that time is apparently based more on lack of research than on actual rarity, but this seems to have changed radically only one decade later.